Manu343726/Manu343726.github.io/_posts/2016-03-13-the-road-for-reflection-tagging-types.markdown

 engine I'm writing as part of a C++ course for people in the game programming master degree of my university.
-Why me, an undergrad that has the end of his CS grade faaaaaaar away from his horizon, is giving such a course is a mater of another post (A post on *Why I hate the university sooooooo much*"...).
+Why me, an undergrad that has the end of his CS grade faaaaaaar away from his horizon, is giving such a course is a mater of another post (A post on "*Why I hate the university sooooooo much*"...).

 Writing a reflection engine has two primary goals: